makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 * The new module will have no fee parameter and charge no fee in order to save on gas.
 * The Debt Ceiling will be set to 250M on the new module and reduced to 250M on the existing module to maintain 500M total.
 * Both modules will be available in the chainlog as MCD_FLASH_LEGACY and MCD_FLASH.
+* The intention is to remove the MCD_FLASH_LEGACY contract in a future executive proposal once usage has shifted to the new version.

 ## Review